edbullen/virtualenvDoc/README.md

 This was painful, but it can be done.

-Usefull Stack Overflow forum: https://stackoverflow.com/questions/34520291/pycharm-cannot-find-the-packages-in-virtualenv
+Useful Stack Overflow forum: https://stackoverflow.com/questions/34520291/pycharm-cannot-find-the-packages-in-virtualenv

 ![Alt text](pycharm_screenshot.png?raw=true "Title")